Sage/carbon/README.md

 ## Browser Support

-We support the following browsers:
+We support and test the Carbon Library against the latest versions of the following browsers:

 * [Google Chrome](https://www.google.com/chrome/)
 * [Firefox](https://www.mozilla.org/firefox/)